Supersingular irreducible symplectic varieties: Introduction

 \subsubsection{Cycles and motives}

-Carrying further the philosophy that the cycles and their intersection theory on a supersingular symplectic variety are as easy as possible, we propose the following conjecture, which is a fairly complete description of the Chow rings.
+Carrying further the philosophy that the cycles and their intersection theory on a supersingular symplectic variety are as easy as possible, we propose the following conjecture, which is a fairly complete description of their Chow rings.
 Recall that $\CH^{i}(X)_{\alg}$ is the subgroup of the Chow group $\CH^{i}(X)$ consisting of algebraically trivial cycles.
 Denote also by $\overline{\CH}^{i}(X)_{\QQ}$ the $i^{th}$ rational Chow group modulo numerical equivalence.
 There is a natural epimorphism $\CH^*(X)_\QQ\twoheadrightarrow \overline{ \CH}^*(X)_\QQ$.

-\begin{named}{Conjecture B}[Supersingular Bloch--Beilinson--Beauville Conjecture] Let $X$ be a supersingular symplectic variety.
-Then the following conditions hold: \begin{enumerate}[$(i)$] \item Numerical equivalence and algebraic equivalence coincide on $\CH^{*}(X)_{\QQ}$: In particular, the Griffiths groups of $X$ are of torsion. \item For any $0\leq i\leq \dim(X)$, there exists a regular surjective homomorphism to a supersingular abelian variety $Ab^{i}(X)$ of dimension $\frac{1}{2}b_{2i-1}(X)$, called the \emph{algebraic representative}, such that $\nu_i$ has finite kernel and it is universal among regular homomorphisms from $\CH^{i}(X)_{\alg}$ to abelian varieties. \item There is a multiplicative decomposition
+\begin{named}{Conjecture B}[Supersingular Bloch--Beilinson--Beauville Conjecture] Let $X$ be a supersingular symplectic variety defined over an algebraically closed field $k$.
+Then the following conditions hold: \begin{enumerate}[$(i)$] \item Numerical equivalence and algebraic equivalence coincide on $\CH^{*}(X)_{\QQ}$: In particular, the Griffiths groups of $X$ are of torsion. \item For any $0\leq i\leq \dim(X)$, there exists a regular surjective homomorphism to the group of $k$-points of a supersingular abelian variety $Ab^{i}(X)$ of dimension $\frac{1}{2}b_{2i-1}(X)$, called the \emph{algebraic representative}, such that $\nu_i$ has finite kernel and it is universal among regular homomorphisms from $\CH^{i}(X)_{\alg}$ to abelian varieties. \item There is a multiplicative decomposition

 where $\DCH^{*}(X)$, called the space of \emph{distinguished cycles}, is a graded $\QQ$-subalgebra of $\CH^*(X)_\QQ$ containing all the Chern classes of $X$.
 In particular, the natural map $\DCH^*(X)\to \overline\CH^{*}(X)_{\QQ}$ is an isomorphism.